alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The Anchor ID must match the official confirmation record.

+The canonical project link must match the official confirmation record.

 The confirmation status must be active and confirmed.

 No official confirmation record means no confirmed anchor.